ghga-de/nf-platypusindelcalling/README.md

 ## Documentation

 **TODO**
-The nf-core/platypusindelcalling pipeline comes with documentation about the pipeline [usage](https://github.com/kubranarci/nf-platypusindelcalling/blob/main/docs/usage.md) and [output](https://github.com/kubranarci/nf-platypusindelcalling/blob/main/docs/output.md).
+The nf-platypusindelcalling pipeline comes with documentation about the pipeline [usage](https://github.com/kubranarci/nf-platypusindelcalling/blob/main/docs/usage.md) and [output](https://github.com/kubranarci/nf-platypusindelcalling/blob/main/docs/output.md).

 ## Credits

-nf-core/platypusindelcalling was originally written by Kuebra Narci kuebra.narci@dkfz-heidelberg.de.
+nf-platypusindelcalling was originally written by Kuebra Narci kuebra.narci@dkfz-heidelberg.de.

 The pipeline is originally written in workflow management language Roddy.
 [Inspired github page](https://github.com/DKFZ-ODCF/IndelCallingWorkflow)

 We thank the following people for their extensive assistance in the development of this pipeline:

+**TODO**
 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->

 ## Contributions and Support